-- c.
+- b.
 Simultaneously, depress the syringe plunger and select Collect to begin data collection.
-Pull the needle out of the injection port immediately. - 8.
+Pull the needle out of the injection port immediately. - 7.
 While the data collection proceeds, repeat Step 4 to thoroughly clean the syringe and needle.
-It may take more than three flushes to feel the syringe plunger move smoothly again, which is your indicator that the syringe and needle are both suitably clean. - 9.
-Data collection will end after 15 minutes. - 10.
+It may take more than three flushes to feel the syringe plunger move smoothly again, which is your indicator that the syringe and needle are both suitably clean. - 8.
+Data collection will end after 10 minutes. - 9.
 Analyze your chromatogram. - a.
 Choose Peak Integration from the Analyze menu. - b.
-Select and integrate the left-most peak.
-To do this, drag from a little before the peak to a point far enough to the right that includes all of the peak.
-Then choose Add.
-Note: Prior to integrating, it is also possible to drag across a peak and then use the Zoom button to zoom in on the peak.
+To select and integrate the peak, drag across the graph from a little before the peak to a point far enough to the right so that the entire peak is included.
+Choose Add.

-Figure 4 Peak integration in Vernier software
+Figure 4 Peak integration in Logger Pro

-- c.
-To analyze another peak on the same graph, repeat Step b. - d.
-When you are finished with all peaks, select OK to return to the graph. - 11.
-Using Logger Pro or LabQuest App, you can do any of the following. - You can choose to Store a run.
+c.
+Select OK to return to the graph.

+10. Using Logger Pro or LabQuest App, you can do any of the following.

+- You can choose to Store a run.
 (In Logger Pro, choose Store Latest Run from the Experiment menu.
-In LabQuest App, tap the File Cabinet icon.) - You can choose to save this chromatogram and peak analysis for later use, with a unique file name, by choosing Save from the File menu. - Print your chromatogram and peak analysis table. - You can rename run names, or peak names in the software.
+In LabQuest App, tap the File Cabinet icon.) - You can choose to save this chromatogram and peak analysis for later use, with a unique file name, by choosing Save from the File menu. - Print your chromatogram and peak analysis table. - You can rename run names, or peak names.